shenxiyou/MeshDGP/Readme.md

 questions or comments.
 For troubleshooting, please post an [issue](https://github.com/meshdgp/MeshDGP/issues) on github.

-If you're using MeshDGP in your projects, quickly [drop us a note](mailto:graphicsresearch@qq.com).
+If you're using MeshDGP in your projects, Please [email us ](mailto:graphicsresearch@qq.com).
 Tell us who you are and what you're using it for.
-This helps us apply for funding and justify spending time maintaining this.
+This helps us apply for its further development and justify effort spent on it.

 If you find bugs or have problems please use our [github issue tracking page](https://github.com/meshdgp/MeshDGP/issues).